modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-3.md

 “It is true we no longer think that the rotation is reflected in the spectra in the way claimed by classical electrodynamics, but rather that the line components are due to transitions between stationary states which differ as regards rotational motion.
 That the phenomenon retains its essential feature, however, is a typical consequence of the correspondence principle.”

--Heisenber´s Lecture *The Development of Quantum Mechanics* contains comments on the correspondence principle as well as explanations concerning the uncertainty principle.
+- Heisenber´s Lecture *The Development of Quantum Mechanics* contains comments on the correspondence principle as well as explanations concerning the uncertainty principle.

 “Quantum mechanics, on which I am to speak here, arose, in its formal content, from the endeavour to expand Bohr’s principle of correspondence to a complete mathematical scheme by refining his assertions.
 The physically new viewpoints that distinguish quantum mechanics from classical physics were prepared by the researches of various investigators engaged in analyzing the difficulties posed in Bohr’s theory of atomic structure and in the radiation theory of light.”